ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 Having this illustration in mind, we here outline the api exposes by our client:

 - `start` -- this function will create and connect the client to a session.
 From here the client is able to post questions and hold a conversation with EBA.
 This function requires an `access_token`, which is a signed JWT of your session claims.
 - `ask`  -- this function will post a question to EBA.
-It text as a `String` input representing the user's input.
+It takes a `String` parameter representing the user's input.
 - `on`   -- a generic event handler for intercepting EBA events.
 Currently, we support two events, viz. `message` and `log`.
 - `stop` -- this function will terminate your connection to EBA and logout.